First things first, do not panic.

 Congratulations, you recovered your WordPress website from a hack.
 Now you must make sure that it does not happen again.
 Here are some tips on what you should do:

-- Install a WordPress audit trail plugin to keep track of everything that is happening on your WordPress website.
+- Install a WordPress activity log plugin to keep track of everything that is happening on your WordPress website.

 - If you do not have a backup solution in place, get one.
 We recommend BlogVault online WordPress backup service.

 - Use a WordPress security scanning service.
 We recommend Malcare.